Into the Wild (novel): Plot

+As Firepaw continues to train, he and Graypaw are invited to attend the Gathering, a peaceful meeting every full moon between all four Clans.
+When the Gathering begins, Brokenstar, the leader of ShadowClan, informs everyone that ShadowClan has driven out a Clan member who had murdered kittens.
+ThunderClan quickly returns to camp and confronts Yellowfang, but Bluestar orders that Yellowfang should not be harmed due to a lack of solid evidence.

-Firepaw forms a strong friendship with Graypaw, and Ravenpaw, who is the apprentice of Tigerclaw, an ambitious ThunderClan warrior who wishes to become clan leader.
-When Bluestar, Tigerclaw, Ravenpaw, Firepaw, and Graypaw travel to the Moonstone, a sacred site to the ThunderClan cats, ShadowClan cats attack ThunderClan's camp, killing Lionheart.
+A few days later, Bluestar, Tigerclaw, Ravenpaw, Firepaw, and Graypaw travel to the Moonstone, a sacred site.
+While they are gone, ShadowClan cats attack ThunderClan's camp, killing Lionheart.
 Tigerclaw is subsequently named deputy in his place.
-A few days later, Spottedleaf is murdered, and several ThunderClan kittens are abducted by ShadowClan.
-With the exception of Firepaw and Graypaw, all of ThunderClan suspects the perpetrator of these events to be Yellowfang, a former and exiled ShadowClan medicine cat whom Firepaw had taken prisoner for ThunderClan earlier.
+Shortly afterwards, Spottedleaf is murdered, and several ThunderClan kittens are abducted by ShadowClan.
+With the exception of Firepaw, Graypaw, and Ravenpaw, all of ThunderClan suspects the perpetrator of these events to be Yellowfang.

-Firepaw learns from Ravenpaw that Tigerclaw is a traitor to the ThunderClan, having murdered Redtail in hopes of becoming deputy.
+Firepaw learns from Ravenpaw that Tigerclaw is a traitor to ThunderClan, having murdered Redtail in hopes of becoming deputy in his place.
 Firepaw and Graypaw lead Ravenpaw to a new home in a barn away from ThunderClan territory in order to protect him from being killed by Tigerclaw for knowing too much incriminating information.
-Firepaw then successfully leads a rescue party with Yellowfang to rescue the abducted kittens from ShadowClan, leading to the exile of Brokenstar and his followers from ShadowClan.
+Firepaw then successfully leads a rescue party with Yellowfang to rescue the abducted kittens from ShadowClan, which culminates in a battle where Brokenstar and his followers are exiled from ShadowClan.
 For their heroism in rescuing the kittens, Firepaw and Graypaw are promoted to warriors by Bluestar, who gives them their warrior names, Fireheart and Graystripe.
 Having proven that she is not helping ShadowClan, Yellowfang is accepted as ThunderClan's medicine cat, replacing the murdered Spottedleaf.